DeltaOS2/fuzzytime-with-date.widget/README.md

 Fuzzy time with date widget for Übersicht.

 ### English:
-This widget will display time like:
+This widget displays the time colloquially.

+For example:

 - "Quarter After Five"
 - "Twenty To Six"

-and the date in the next line.
+and the date in the next line:

+- "- Mo, 28.Jan.2019 -"

-Edit **index.coffee** to customize and switch the language to English.
+Edit **index.jsx** to customize and switch the language to English.

 ### Deutsch:
 Diese Widget zeigt die Zeit umgangssprachlich an.

 Zum Beispiel: